shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_13.md

 ### Task 1: Build the Bastion host

-    >**Note**: This step should have been completed in Exercise 1, Task 1.
+This step should have been completed in Exercise 1, Task 1.
 If it was not, please complete the steps below.

 1. In the Azure portal, select **+ Create a resource** then select **Bastion**.
 In the search results, select the Bastion service with Microsoft as the publisher.